broacademy/game-chain-of-events/README.md

 1. Who was involved?
-2. With whom?
+2. Far behind them walked a drooping horseman on a black horse.
+No one felt his presence, otherwise everyone would have been horrified.
+There was not a single head on his shoulders, but there were many on the harnesses of his horse.
 3. Where?
 4. When?
 5. What did they do?
 6. Why did they do it?
 7. What did they say?
 8. What were they wearing?